tallisbackatcoding/Blockchain-Visualisation/README.md

 This Blockchain have functionalities such as:
 - add a identifier to the blockchain node
-- remove nodes from the blockchain with a nid identifier
+- remove nodes from the blockchain with an identifier
 - add a identifier block to nodes identified
 - remove the identified blocks from all nodes where these blocks are present
 - list all nodes by their identifiers